Rob-Lucas/My-Portfolio-/README.md

 ## C++/Arduino
 Anything in this branch is directly related to projects that have been done in free time and are free to pull if desired.
 Everything that is posted here is free use.
 Note that some of this information is paired with a CAD file that has a 3D model associated.
 For more information on this please direct to the readme associated.

+## Games:
+This location mainly contains python based game files.
+I am looking to at some point also adding in some C++ and C games.

 ## CAD_Files
 This location contains some of the more pristine work that has been done in my hobby of 3D printing.
 Some are associated with coding projects while others are